 Icaridin aka Picaridin Tick Repellents (available in Canada & US)

 According to the Centre for Disease Control and Prevention (CDC), icaridin is an effective tick repellent3.
-Icardin may be safer for children – it is recommended “by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age”4 – whereas DEET sprays in concentrations >10% are not advised for children under 12 years old.
-More advantages of Icaridin-based insect repellants are that it is less smelly, less less greasy than DEET, and doesn’t damage synthetic materials.
+Icardin is recommended “by the Public Health Agency of Canada’s Canadian Advisory Committee on Tropical Medicine and Travel for travellers six months to 12 years of age”4 – whereas DEET sprays in concentrations >10% are not advised for children under 12 years old.
+More advantages of Icaridin-based insect repellants are that they are less smelly, less less greasy than DEET, last up to 12 hours, and don’t dissolve plastics or synthetic materials.

-According to Consumer Reports, pump types work better than aerosols, and the top performing picaridin insect repellent was Sawyers Picaridin with 20% Picaridin (available in the US).
+According to Consumer Reports, pump types work better than aerosols, and the top performing picaridin insect repellent was Sawyers Picaridin with 20% Picaridin (available in the US only).
 In Canada, look for:

-- Piactive Insect Repellent (available at Amazon, MEC, and Canadian Tire)
+- PiActive Insect Repellent (pump bottle): Available at MEC, Canadian Tire, and Walmart

-- Care Plus Anti-Insect 20% Icaridin Pump Spray (available at MEC)
+- Care Plus Anti-Insect 20% Icaridin Pump Spray: Available at Amazon.

-- Great Outdoors 20% Icaridin Pump Spray (available at MEC)
+- Great Outdoors 20% Icaridin Pump Spray: Available at MEC and Amazon.

-Permethrin Tick Repellents (available in US as gear spray, and Canada for horses)
+Permethrin Tick Repellents (available in US as gear spray, and in Canada for horses)

 Tick repellents containing 0.5% permethrin are meant for pre-treating clothes, footwear and gear only.
-Permethrin kills ticks on contact, and lasts for a few weeks and a few washings (varies by manufacturer) if applied properly.
+Permethrin kills ticks on contact, and lasts for several weeks and a few washings (varies by manufacturer) if applied properly.
+I usually pretreat my hat, hiking pants, backpack, and hiking boots twice a season.

 StopTicks.org recommends the following permethrin tick repellents (available in the US, not in Canada): Sawyer Permethrin, Repel Permethrin Clothing & Gear Insect Repellent Aerosol